pkutaj/dabaez_annotated/2019_lamda_ground_up.md

 assert FACT(THREE)(lambda n: n+1)(0) == 6
 ```

+# PART8
+This is a final (and by far most challenging/grandious) installment of a multi_part series is to annotate David Baezley's [Lambda Calculus from the Ground Up](https://www.youtube.com/watch?v=pkCLMl0e_0k)
+Part8 focuses on the implementation of a Y-combinator, building up on an implementation of a `FACTORIAL` function but removing
+1. named variables
+2. self-reference in recursion

+It begins at [02h47m35s](https://youtu.be/pkCLMl0e_0k?si=q_Wp33yLeerg9Yx3&t=10055) and runs to the end of the great workshop.

-## 17. WAIT - THERE WERE VARIABLES UP UNTIL NOW
+## 1. IN PART7 WE'VE IMPLEMENTED `FACTORIAL` BUT WAIT - THERE WERE VARIABLES UP UNTIL NOW
 > https://youtu.be/pkCLMl0e_0k?si=ejwDcR6fgNKs69J8&t=10055
-* lambda calculus does not allow global variables
+* and lambda calculus does not allow global variables
 * what we were doing with `FACT = ...` is not allowed
 * because you are _storing_ the names somewhere
 * this is a new programming problem when you start — finally — talking about **recursion**
 * the idea of recursion is **referring to yourself**

-### 17.1. given a canonical recursive function: factorial
+### 1.1. let's start from a canonical definition of `factorial` as a recursive func

 ```python
 fact = lambda n: 1 if n==1 else n*fact(n-1)
 assert fact(3) == 6
 ```

-### 17.2. challenge: rewrite that with no self-reference to `fact`
+### 1.2. challenge: rewrite that with no self-reference to `fact`
 * how we can we **not have** that `fact` in the function definition?

-### 17.3. approach 1: pass `fact` as an argument
+### 1.3. approach 1: pass `fact` as an argument
-* move the fact out into the outer part
+* --> move the fact out into the outer part

 ```python
 fact = lambda n: 1 if n==1 else n*fact(n-1)                  # OLD